rii-mango/Papaya/README.md

 ###Building
-Run `papaya-builder.sh` to create the build files.
+Use the lastest build in the [release folder](https://github.com/rii-mango/Papaya/tree/master/release) or run `papaya-builder.sh` to create the build files.
 A typical usage might be `papaya-builder.sh -sample -atlas`

 ```shell
 usage: papaya-builder [options]